SUBSCRIBE TO OUR BLOG

 The modern car is equipped with a variety of sensors that enable the ADAS features that help the driver, but when the sensors of every car are connected, they’re capable of assisting not just one driver, but everyone sharing the road.
 These sensors can feed into a self-healing map: a crowdsourced location system that utilizes data from various sources – from satellites to vehicles moving in real-time – to provide reliable information about changes in road conditions.

 We know a computer can keep its knowledge of a city up to date, but the real test is how it uses this knowledge to get you to the office quicker.
-It does so by leveraging data from every driver ahead of you – not just those further along the road, but those that travelled the same route at another point in time.
+It does so by leveraging data from every driver ahead of you – not just those further along the road, but those that traveled the same route at another point in time.

 AI systems can combine the real-time traffic information from a network of connected vehicles with historical data, allowing them to determine the best routes.
 This allows cars to ‘see around the corner’ in a sense, anticipating and responding to delays without passengers actually encountering them.

 A computer’s knowledge of a city used to be limited to what a human could tell it.
-But by putting advanced surveying, sensor, and AI technologies on our roads, computers are continually understanding cities better, beyond what a local expert can tell you.
+But by putting advanced surveying, sensor and AI technologies on our roads, computers are continually understanding cities better, beyond what a local expert can tell you.
 And when combined with self-driving vehicles, this understanding promises to make travel more safe and efficient.

 Learn more about the innovations that drive the New Reality.